chainguard-dev/maxcve/README.md

 This repo generates a container image that maximizes the number of CVEs in the image, while minimizing the size of the image.

-The result is a 183 KB image that it has _more than 35,000 known vulnerabilities_.
-That's roughly one CVE for every 5 bytes of image data!

 ```
 $ grype ghcr.io/chainguard-dev/maxcve/maxcve 1> /dev/null
    ├── ✔ Packages                        [48,215 packages]